PritiAryal/MediCore/medical-profile-service/README.md

 - `spring-boot-starter-validation`: Supports bean validation using annotations
 - `postgresql`: JDBC driver to connect to PostgreSQL
 - `com.h2database:h2`: In-memory database for development and testing
+- `springdoc-openapi-starter-webmvc-ui`: To generate OpenAPI docs with Swagger UI

 ---